Frequently Asked Questions

 If you have suffered a personal injury and your care is being paid through compensation, you can request your deputy or case manager to contact us to determine whether our services are available.

-A mental health needs assessment costs from £210.00.
+A mental health needs assessment costs from £250.00.
+Claimont offers virtual or face to face options.
 Contact us for further information about the range of services and their cost.

 Make an Enquiry